handl3r/proxy-fileserver/README.md

 #### Error Happen

-If any error log with Google Drive, re-share drive folder with service account and wait some minutes
+If any error log with Google Drive, re-share drive folder with service account and wait some minutes or maybe some hours.
+Google Drive need time to re-index your share-across-domain and longer with old files but immediately on new files

 ### API Get Token: